Rabbi Jonathan Jackson

 During his rabbinical training, he served Jewish communities and families in Oneonta, NY, the Philadelphia area, and the greater Cincinnati area.
 In this work, he was particularly committed to helping interfaith families, LGBTQ families, folks new to Judaism, and individuals who felt placeless to discover what of Judaism could speak to them and how, in turn, to contribute their voice to our vast tapestry of Jewishness.
 Most recently before rabbinical school, Rabbi Jackson was a cultural anthropologist and lecturer in world religions and Jewish studies at Ithaca College in Ithaca, NY and was a social science instructor at Delaware Valley University in Doylestown, PA (which was founded originally as a liberal arts and agricultural college by one of the first rabbinic ordinees of the Reform movement for the education and vocational advancement of Jewish immigrants).

 Rabbi Jackson is passionate about our deep past and our exciting future; he believes in the important voice that Judaism provides to our world today, in the unique contributions and perspectives we bring to the challenges of being human, and that Judaism is continually evolving and learning as a religion.
 He is honored in his new role to help this community celebrate its rich roots, and from this strong foundation to grow and to thrive.

 We welcome visitors, including university students, to join us at our services.
 There are typically 2 services a month.
 The rabbi will be available after services to answer questions.
 There is no formal dress code, but business casual/dress clothes are typical.
-We do request you email Connie, the president, at email@example.com to let us know if you will be visiting or if you have any questions.
+We do request you email Joel, the Executive Director, at email@example.com to let us know if you will be visiting or if you have any questions.